medimarket.com logo

 I present a new treatment option in this article, non-invasive vagus stimulation (abbreviated tVNS).
 This is a neuromodulation method.
 Vagus stimulation itself is not new; it has been used clinically for several years.
 Devices that can deliver safe and effective transcutaneous treatment, however, have only become available recently.
 This article is about that development.

-Steroid injection (cortisol shot) – what you should know?
+Steroid injection (cortisone shot) – what you should know

-The steroid injection is a popular therapeutic method that can quickly help relieve pain and inflammation in a specific area of the body.
-It is most often given as an initial treatment for joint or periarticular complaints (for example ankle, elbow, hip, knee, shoulder, spine or wrist — and larger tendons).
+The steroid injection is a popular therapeutic method that can help relieve pain and inflammation in a specific area of the body.
+It is most often used to treat joint or periarticular complaints — for example ankle, elbow, hip, knee, shoulder, spine or wrist.

 Meditation as Medicine: Reduces Pain, Lowers Blood Pressure and Improves Sleep